Skip to main content

 By Francis Von Mann

 LEXINGTON, Ky.
-(June 10, 2025) - The College of Arts and Sciences is proud to announce the students selected for the 2025 Summer Undergraduate Research Award (SURA) program.
-This year’s SURA recipients represent a wide array of academic disciplines and will engage in immersive, faculty-mentored research across the University of Kentucky campus.
+(June 10, 2025) - The College of Arts and Sciences has a number of students selected for the 2025 Summer Undergraduate Research Award program.
+This year’s SURA recipients represent a an array of academic disciplines and will engage in immersive, faculty-mentored research across the University of Kentucky campus.

 The SURA awards provide $5,000 to support Arts and Sciences undergraduate students pursuing summer research full-time.